#BREAKING Judge Sentences Jelani Maraj To 25 Years To Life (Exclusive Details)

 “Today, I am able to say I can use my voice for me and others who are the survivors of rape,” she said, dabbing tears from her eyes.

-Mom Jacqueline Robinson said although she had forgiven her ex spouse she said a long sentence will show her children that “their words have power.”
+Mom Jacqueline Robinson said although she had forgiven her ex-spouse she said a long sentence will show her children that “their words have power.”

 “No length of time will give back my children the innocence they lost,” Robinson said.
 The victim “ deserves to live her life, knowing that he’ll never be able to come near her again.”